- Publications and resources

 Learn about the rules for proficiency checks in effect since 1 September 2014.
 The full rules are contained in Part 61 of the Civil Aviation Safety Regulations.

-Download a print-friendly version of the proficiency checks fact sheet.
+Download a print-friendly version of the proficiency checks information sheet.

 Who do the new rules for proficiency checks apply to?